 If the payment is And the program is Then

 Railroad Retirement ALTCS Counted as unearned income.

-SSI-MAO
+SSI-MAO income.

-NOTE Any part of the
+SSI-IVIAO NOTE Any part of the

 MSP pension paid to an ex-

-spouse as community property under a divorce
+spouse as community

+property under a divorce

 decree is not counted to the

 retiree.

 Adult The Tier I - Social Security Equivalent Benefit

 Caretaker Relative is counted in full as unearned income.

 Pregnant Woman

 The taxable amount of

-Child any Tier 1 - Non-Social
+Child any Tier 1 - Non-Social Security Equivalent

-KidsCare Security Equivalent Benefit, Tier II benefit,
+KidsCare Benefit, Tier II benefit,

-Magazie vested dual benefit and
+vested dual benefit and

 supplemental annuity is

 counted.
 Non-taxable

 amounts are excluded.

-All other pension and ALTCS Counted as unearned
+All other pension and retirement payments ALTCS Counted as unearned income.

-retirement payments income.

-SSI-MAO NOTE A CU
+' ', SSI-MAO

-Med NOTE Any part of the
+NOTE Any part of the

 MSP pension paid to an ex-